Winding down a year of travel as Dalmatia prepares for Christmas

 Thursday 5 December

 The first part of the day soon disappears in online Christmas shopping and travel planning.
-Later, we hop in a taxi for a ride out to the enormous suburban Mall of Split – partly just because, and partly to check the prices of good hiking shoes, which I’ll need next summer in the Tatra mountains of Poland.
+Later, we hop in a taxi for a ride out to the enormous suburban Mall of Split – partly just because, partly to check the prices of good hiking shoes, which I’ll need next summer in the Tatra mountains.
 They’re no cheaper than they’ll be in the UK or New Zealand, so I decide to kick that can down the road for now.
 The mall is looking suitably festive.
-After a coffee and a cake, we hop in a taxi back to the Old Town.
+After coffee and cake, we hop in a taxi back to the Old Town.
 A slight day, but all part of the jigsaw.

 Friday 6 December

 Today’s blast of culture comes from a gallery dedicated to Croatian sculptor Ivan Meštrović (1883 – 1963).
-Generally, I don’t pay much attention to sculpture in galleries when it sits alongside a handsome painting on a nearby wall.
-But I have to concede that, despite a rather steep 10 euro entrance fee per person, it’s worth the visit.
+I don’t generally pay much attention to sculptures in galleries when they sit alongside handsome paintings.
+But despite a steep 10 euro entrance fee, I have to concede it’s worth the visit.
 Most of the sculpture is bronze, but there’s marble, plaster and wood too.
 How is bronze sculpting done?
 I don’t know.
 It’s on my to-do list to find out.

 Saturday 7 December